 Swami Sri Yukteswar (1855-1936) wrote The Holy Science (Kaivalya Darsanam) in 1984 at the behest of a secretive guru.
 His given task and mission was to show "the basic unity between the Christian and Hindu scriptures".
 Here is a clue already: Both Christian texts and texts of Hinduism contain assertions that contradict one another, also about deep matters.
 A "basic unity of self-contradictions" has been laid bare.

 On the previous page is shown how Yukteswar tried to accommodate to what he was told to do.
-For one thing, Yukteswar did not tell in his book that the old and traditional Samkhya philosophy system he made use of, has been atheistic from antiquity to this day, and that theistic Samkhya is a later development in it, not many centuries old.
+For one thing, Yukteswar did not tell in his book that the old and traditional Samkhya philosophy system he made use of, has been atheistic from antiquity to this day, and that theistic Samkhya is a later development within it, and not many centuries old.

 This serves to point out that the Hindu philosophy he draws on throughout the book, has an atheistic basis, and that its traditionally upheld goal, Kaivalya, Aloneness, Aloofness, is not God in Christianity.
 The yogi Yukteswar might have done better by keeping to the Yoga Philosophy, rather, or a form of Vedanta.
 For Yoga Darshan is theistic, in that it incorporates Ishwara (God of Light).

 In Samkhya we find thus, "There is no God" and also "There is a God".
 Such soap unity . . .
 This said, Yukteswar's exposition of theistic Samkhya offers food for thought.
-But Yukteswar's coverage of Christianity in his slim book is not deep and comprehensive, as shown on the previous page.
-The yogi was to show a deep unity; he ought to have gone deeper than he did, and come up again and out of it too.

 The Commision and How Yukteswar Solved ItYukteswar starts his introduction of the book thus: